rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 This prop allows passing in custom errors that are augmented with the existing JSON Schema errors on the form; it can be used to implement asynchronous validation.
 See [Validation](../usage/validation.md) for more information.

-## ErrorList

-You can pass a React component to this prop to customize how form errors are displayed.
-See [Validation](../usage/validation.md) for more information.

 ## fields

 Dictionary of registered fields in the form.
 See [Custom Widgets and Fields](../advanced-customization/custom-widgets-fields.md) for more information.